seL4/microkit/docs/manual.md

 # SDK {#sdk}

-sel4cp is distributed as a software development kit (SDK).
+Microkit is distributed as a software development kit (SDK).

 The SDK includes support for one or more *boards*.
 Two *configurations* are supported for each board: *debug* and *release*.